 The main conclusions of our work, is that the performance losses due to activity migration for a multi-core with private L1 and shared L2 caches can be minimized by remembering the predictor state between migrations.
-For multi-cores with private L1 and L2 but shared L3 it may be necessary to remember the predictor state, maintain the tags of the L2 caches coherent and allow L2-L2 data transfers from inactive cores to the active core.
 The experimental results also show that average migration period is a strong indicator of how well activity-migration is performing.
-For the microarchitectures considered in this study migration period that is at least 160K cycles or more has minimal impact on performance.